-Benzodiazepines are sedative-hypnotic drugs that work by slowing brain activity to help make a person feel sleepy.
+Benzodiazepines are sedative-hypnotic drugs that work by slowing brain activity to help make you sleepy.
 These drugs were among the earliest prescription medications for insomnia, but newer drugs are now more likely to be used as an initial therapy.
-Benzodiazepines may also be used for anxiety disorders and seizures.
+Sometimes called “benzos” for short, benzodiazepines may also be used for anxiety disorders and seizures.

-Indicated Usage: Benzodiazepines are approved for short-term use, generally lasting 7 to 10 days, to treat insomnia.
+Indicated Usage: Benzodiazepines are approved for short-term use , generally lasting 7-10 days, to treat insomnia.
 The AASM recommends some benzodiazepines only to help fall asleep while others may help fall asleep and stay asleep.

 Side Effects and Precautions

-- Breathing problems: Benzodiazepines can impair breathing and carry a special warning from the FDA about potentially life-threatening dangers when using these medications along with opioid drugs or alcohol.
+- Breathing problems: Benzodiazepines can impair breathing and carry a special warning from the FDA about potentially life-threatening dangers when using these medications along with opioid drugs, alcohol, or some street drugs.

 - Daytime drowsiness: Some people find that they are still groggy the day after taking benzodiazepines.
-These drugs can remain in someone’s system for many hours, which may lead to a lasting effect, especially at higher dosages.
-Daytime drowsiness may affect mental function and reaction time, posing particular risks for driving.
+These drugs can remain in your system for many hours, which may lead to a lasting effect, especially at higher dosages.
+Daytime drowsiness may affect mental function and reaction time, posing particular risks for driving or operating heavy machinery.

 - Cognitive impairment: Benzodiazepines can affect thinking and may make people feel dizzy or confused.
 This can raise the risk of accidents or falls.

 - Dependence: These drugs are habit-forming, which means that you can become addicted to them.